wikhud/Anomaly-Detection-Project/README.md

 # Anomaly Detection Project
-The aim of this project is a research the performance of various anomaly detection methods on several datasets.
+The aim of this project is a research on performance of various anomaly detection methods on several datasets.

 Anomaly detection methods selected are:
 * OneClassSVM()